KnightShade07/APixelADay/APixelADay/Project Notes and ReadME's/General ReadME.txt

 In order to add CRUD Pages, you will need to:

-1. Go to your folder where you want to create the pages, typically people put it in Views
+1. Go to your folder where you want to create the pages, typically people put it in Views.
 2. Right Click on the folder, select "Add".
-3. Select "View", and click "Add"
+3. Select "View", and click "Add".
-4. Depending on your situation and context, you will either want an Empty Razor Page or a regular Razor Page
+4. Depending on your situation and context, you will either want an Empty Razor Page or a regular Razor Page.
 5. Select your Template Type from the dropdown list.
 6. Select the class your CRUD Page/View will be working with.
 7. You may or may not need a Data Context Class, depending on the situation.
 If you don't, then skip this step.